 A New Paradigm: Relationship Models for Relationship Objects

 As we know, relationships in Neo4j are objects and very similar to nodes: they have properties, they can be matched, they can be created and destroyed.
 With Neo4j.rb 3.0, we introduce ActiveRel, the relationship wrapper, to let you create models for relationships.
 With these, you can keep complex relationship code away from your nodes.
 ActiveRel models share syntax with node models, so you can take advantage of the same validations, callbacks, and custom methods on classes and instances, just like you would with models in vanilla Ruby on Rails.

 Methods such as count, include?, empty?, exists? and many more can be called on query proxy chains to evaluate the results entirely in Neo4j.
 Methods such as :each_rel and :each_with_

 rel can be called to get direct access to relationships without making extra queries.

 In addition to adding features, the entire gem has been overhauled to offer a lower learning curve for ActiveRecord users making the switch.
 Everything is more natural, feels more predictable, and better documented.

 Committed Maintenance, a Growing Community

-To move faster on some critical pieces of the development process, Neo Technology
+To move faster on some critical pieces of the development process, Neo Technology and Jayway

 sponsored co-maintainer Brian Underwood and I to travel from the US to Malmö, Sweden to work alongside the gem’s creator, Andreas Ronge, in the Neo Technology office.
 Along with polishing up the alpha version into the release candidate, we discussed future plans and our hopes for both the gem and Neo4j.
 We’re looking forward to hearing from you, seeing what you create with it, and working with you to make this tool even better as time goes on.